Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational waves: Tachyonic Amplification and Purely Quadratic Non-Gaussian Perturbations

 A saddle-point approximation around $k_\ast$ directly yields a log-normal (LN) spectrum.
 For practical applications, it is convenient to express this in the normalized form

 where $k_\ast$ and $\mathcal{A}_\phi$ denote the peak scale and amplitude of the source-field power spectrum, respectively, while $\Delta$ controls its width.

 Having specified the power spectrum of the source field $\phi$, we now describe how these fluctuations are converted into curvature perturbations.
-In the scenario considered here, the curvature perturbation arises through a purely quadratic relation,
+In the scenario considered here, the leading contribution to the curvature perturbation is generated by the quadratic fluctuation of the tachyonically amplified field.
+We therefore parametrize the curvature perturbation as